NWChemEx/Chemist/docs/source/developer/index.rst

 Topics in this section are concerned with helping the reader understand the design of Chemist, and how to develop/contribute to the Chemist repository.
-It assumed that the reader is already familiar with :ref:`chemist_background`.
+It is assumed that the reader is already familiar with :ref:`chemist_background`.

 .. toctree::
    :maxdepth: 2